jhuckaby/Cronicle/README.md

 ## Recover Admin Access

 Lost access to your admin account?
 You can create a new temporary administrator account on the command-line.
-Just execute this command on your master server:
+Just execute this command on your primary server:

 ```
 /opt/cronicle/bin/control.sh admin USERNAME PASSWORD
 ```

 Replace `USERNAME` with the desired username, and `PASSWORD` with the desired password for the new account.
-Note that the new user will not show up in the master list of users in the UI.
+Note that the new user will not show up in the main list of users in the UI.
 But you will be able to login using the provided credentials.
 This is more of an emergency operation, just to allow you to get back into the system.  *This is not a good way to create permanent users*.
 Once you are logged back in, you should consider creating another account from the UI, then deleting the emergency admin account.

 ## Server Startup